minaminao/ctf-blockchain/README.md

 | Damn Vulnerable DeFi: 4.
 Sideentrance  | Flash loan that allows each user to make a deposit and a withdrawal.
 The deposit can be executed at no cost at the time of the flash loan.                    |

 ### Massive rights by executing flash loans during snapshots
-- If the algorithm distributes some kind of rights using the token balance at the time of a snapshot, and if a malicious user transaction can trigger a snapshot, a flash loan can be used to obtain a large amount of rights.
+- If the algorithm distributes some kind of rights using the token balance at the time of a snapshot, and if a malicious user transaction can trigger a snapshot, a flash loan can be used to obtain massive rights.
 - A period of time to lock the token will avoid this attack.

 | Challenge                            | Note, Keywords                                                       |